eclipse-archived/golo-lang/backlog.markdown

 * Annotations.

-* SAM methods conversion. (there is some indy support it seems)

 * Allow underscores in number literals.

 * Classes and value types.
 Provide polymorphism through dynamic casts in an IAdapter style.